 Invisible zipper success starts with using some helpful tools and notions.

-I like to use a double sided adhesive tape that secures the zipper during stitching.
+I like to use double-sided adhesive tape that secures the zipper during stitching.
 The brand of tape I use is Wonder Tape but I have seen it under other names also ( Peel’n Stick, for example ).
 I have only used Wonder tape which can be sewn through and does not gum up my needle; I have not tested the others.
-See how to use the Wonder tape in videos below.
+See how to use the Wonder tape in the videos below.

 How to use an invisible zipper foot for inserting an invisible zip

 It’s more convenient to sew an invisible zipper with a special presser foot.
 You can use a regular zipper foot that comes with your sewing machine, but there are special presser feet for invisible zippers which you can buy separately.
 I prefer to use them – it’s really much faster and easier.
-What does a zipper foot looks like?
+What does a zipper foot look like?

-The foot has a special channel which moves the zipper teeth out of the needle’s way and allows the stitch to be placed close to the zipper teeth easily.
+The foot has a special channel that moves the zipper teeth out of the needle’s way and allows the stitch to be placed close to the zipper teeth easily.
 It will keep the distance between the stitch and the zipper teeth constant.
-The invisible zipper foot gives you more control to stitch very close to the zipper teeth, and the stitching line turns out equal and accurate.
+The invisible zipper foot gives you more control to stitch very close to the zipper teeth, and the stitching line turns out to equal and accurate.

-The design of the foot also prevents from stitching over the teeth by mistake, which is an added bonus.
+The design of the foot also prevents stitching over the teeth by mistake, which is an added bonus.

 Sewing an invisible zipper step by step

 I am going to show you how to attach a zipper to a skirt that is in the process of being made.

 The first step is to finish the raw edges where the zipper will be placed.
 I am using a serger for this, but you can also use the overlock stitches of your sewing machine ( zigzag, if none other is available ).
 If you use the sewing machine you will have of course to trim the fabric by hand.